aspose-email/Aspose.Email-Products/email/en/python-net/_index.md

      Extensive Support for Appointment ICS Format
     </h2>
     <p>
-     Aspose.Email for Python via .NET can be used to create appointments and save it in ICS format.
-The Python Email Library also allows to load appointments from ICS files, read or write appointment events, create an appointment as a draft and set participants status of the appointment attendees
+     Aspose.Email for Python via .NET can be used to create appointments and save them in ICS format.
+The Python Email Library also allows to load appointments from ICS files, read or write appointment events, create an appointment as a draft and set participants status of the appointment attendees.
+Learn to <a href="https://docs.aspose.com/email/python-net/working-with-appointments/">work with appointments</a>.
     </p>
    </div>
    <div class="col-lg-12">